Chenyangming9/llvm-project/llvm/docs/CommandGuide/llvm-nm.rst

  ELF: Defined weak object symbol.
 This definition will only be used if no regular definitions exist in a link.
-If multiple weak definitions and no regular definitions exist, one of the weak definitions will be used.
+If multiple weak definitions and no regular definitons exist, one of the weak definitions will be used.

 w